HyperSecurityLabs/Oxide-communityedition-v8.7.2/README.md

 > OXIDE has reached its final release as a standard offensive security scanner.
 With async concurrent architecture, WAF12 evasion suite,AI/ML zero-day engine, Bayesian confidence scoring, Levenshtein precision analysis, and 14 detection modules — it now stands complete.

 > Final Recommendation, Every star brings OXIDE closer to `sudo apt install oxide`.
 Built for Kali, tested on Kali — destined for the official Kali Linux repositories.

-[![Thank You](https://img.shields.io/badge/%E3%81%82%E3%82%8A%E3%81%8C%E3%81%A8%E3%81%86-Thank_You-8B81C3?style=for-the-badge&labelColor=1A1A1A)](https://github.com/HyperSecurityLabs/oxide-communityedition-v8.6.9)
+ > NOTE IT WILL NOT FINAL Release UNTIL AND UNLESS THE COMMUNITY IS NOT SATISFIED [![Thank You](https://img.shields.io/badge/%E3%81%82%E3%82%8A%E3%81%8C%E3%81%A8%E3%81%86-Thank_You-8B81C3?style=for-the-badge&labelColor=1A1A1A)](https://github.com/HyperSecurityLabs/oxide-communityedition-v8.6.9)

 ---